Video Self-Stitching Graph Network for Temporal Action Localization: Introduction

 \section{Introduction}

-Nowadays has seen a growing interest in video understanding both from industry and academia, owing to the rapidly produced video content in online platforms.
+Nowadays has seen a growing interest in video understanding both from industry and academia, owing to the rapidly produced video content on the Internet.
 Temporal action localization (TAL) in untrimmed videos is one important task in this area, which aims to specify the start and the end time of an action as well as to identify its category.
-TAL is not only the key technique of various application such as extracting highlights in sports, but also lays the foundation for other higher-level tasks such as video grounding~\cite{Hendricks2017LocalizingMI, Escorcia2019TemporalLO} and video captioning~\cite{Krishna2017DenseCaptioningEI, Mun2019StreamlinedDV}.
+TAL is not only the key technique of various application such as extracting highlights in sports, but also lays the foundation for other higher-level tasks such as video grounding~\cite{Escorcia2019TemporalLO, Hendricks2017LocalizingMI} and video captioning~\cite{Krishna2017DenseCaptioningEI, Mun2019StreamlinedDV}.